lmarena/arena-hard-auto/README.md

 ```console
 python judge.py --parallel [number of concurrent api calls]
 ```
-By default `judge.py` will judge all the jsonl files in the `/model_answers` dir.
+By default `judge.py` will judge all the jsonl files in `/model_answer`.
 To specify which model you want to generate judgment for use the `--model` argument. e.g.
 ```console
 python judge.py --model gpt-3.5-turbo --parallel 4